How to Dress for Your Headshot Session.

 Shiny fabrics — no silk or satin

-Men, if you’re going business casual (specifically, no tie) bring a couple of casual jackets.
+Men, if you’re going business casual (specifically, no tie) bring a couple of casual jackets to your headshot session.
 A jacket without a tie is an intentional wardrobe choice.
 But if you wear a suit jacket without a tie, it gives the impression that you are dressing 'down'.

-Think ahead, invest in tailoring before your session if necessary.
-It will be money well spent for a professional headshot and a professional overall look.
+Think ahead, invest in tailoring before your headshot session if necessary.
+It will be money well spent for a professional headshot and a professional look going forward.
 If you’re not confident tying a great tie, tie it before you come to the studio and slip it over your head.
 A sloppy tie knot looks just that, sloppy.
 Check out some YouTube tutorials before your headshot session and find the right one for you.

 Less is more.
 Keep jewellery to a minimum (unless it is your signature look).
-Here's a few jewellery tips for your professional headshot:
+Here are a few jewellery tips for your professional headshot session:

 Stud earrings are best—simple pearls, diamonds or other gemstones.